 How to Improve the Air Quality in Your Home and Car During Wildfire Season

-The smoke season over the past four years has kept us very busy measuring and mitigating wildfire smoke in the air we breathe.
+The smoke season over the past four years has kept us very busy measuring and mitigating wildfire smoke and our air quality.
 On top of California’s extended drought, this year has also delivered extreme heat and massive lighting storms contributing to one of the worst fire seasons in history….during which we are also marinating in the global Covid-19 pandemic.

 The Bay Area has the Worst Air Quality in the World